Cluster Deployment

 STORAGE_PATH_ROOT |

-Root path for persistent storage. |
+(set by chart) | Root path for persistent storage. |

 SCRATCH_PATH_ROOT |

-Root path for temporary storage. |
+(set by chart) | Root path for temporary storage. |

-Cluster Management
+Cluster management

-Leader Nodes HA
+Leader HA

 Enabling HA